 Public Humanities

-In addition to my doctoral research, I work at the Hesburgh Library's Rare Books and Special Collections department as a Library Assistant.
+In addition to my doctoral research, I worked at the Hesburgh Library's Rare Books and Special Collections department as a Library Assistant.
 Under Dr. David T. Gura, Notre Dame's Curator of Ancient and Medieval Manuscript, I also undertook a Graduate Student Assistantship in 2022.
 This Assistantship began my training in the Rare Books curatorial world.
 The projects below are some of the results of that training.

 Exhibit: Remembering Early England